burkay9/Cypress-with-Cucumber/README.md

 npx cypress open
 ```

-Once the Cypress UI runner is open, choose the 'E2E Testing' option.
+Once the Cypress UI runner is open, choose the 'E2E Testing' option. <br />
-Next: Keep the default browser as Chrome and click the 'Start E2E Testing in Chrome' button to continue.
+Next: Keep the default browser as Chrome and click the 'Start E2E Testing in Chrome' button to continue. <br />
-Next: Choose the holidayCalculator feature file where all the Scenarios reside.
+Next: Choose the holidayCalculator feature file where all the Scenarios reside. <br />